 Our operating income from continuing operations increased \$5 million, to \$51 million for the three months ended June 30, 2008 as compared to \$46 million for the prior year.
-The increase in operating income primarily relates to the decreased cost of revenues as a percentage of revenues to 52% for the three months ended June 30, 2008 from 53% for the three months ended june 30, 2007, and decreased selling, general and administrative costs as a percentage of revenues to 35% for the three months ended from 37% from the three months ended June 30, 2007.
+The increase in operating income primarily relates to the decreased cost of revenues as a percentage of revenues to 52% for the three months ended June 30, 2008 from 53% for the three months ended June 30, 2007, and decreased selling, general and administrative costs as a percentage of revenues to 35% for the three months ended June 30, 2008 compared from 37% for the three months ended June 30, 2007.